-St. Patrick's Day is this Sunday and before we dive into the classic "pot of gold" and "pinching leprechaun" tropes, I figured we'd shed a little light on the history of the Feast of Saint Patrick and offer you a delicious recipe in celebration of the man, the saint, the legend.
+St. Patrick's Day has arrived and before we dive into the classic "pot of gold" and "pinching leprechaun" tropes, I figured we'd shed a little light on the history of the Feast of Saint Patrick and offer you a delicious recipe in celebration of the man, the saint, the legend.

 Originally established as a religious holiday commemorating the death of St. Patrick in the 5th century, the St. Patrick's Day that we know today has become much more of an Irish cultural celebration that is observed around the world by drinking heavily and turning everything green.
 Saint Patrick is credited with bringing Christianity to the mostly Pagan Irish, and it's said that he converted the Irish by explaining the Holy Trinity to them with a shamrock, which is why the color green is also so important to the holiday.
 Fascinating stuff, right?